home-assistant/addons/deconz/README.md

 - Use at least 2.5A power supply for your Raspberry Pi!
   This avoids strange behavior when using this add-on.
+- The add-on has no UPnP support.
+UPnP interferes with Ingress.

 ## Support